JurgaMart/JurgaMart/README.md

 - ✅ Python
 - ✅ Data Storytelling

+I am committed to continuous learning and am excited to see how the world of Data Analytics is changing and evolving.
+I am curious to find out where this journey will take me.

 I also care about sustainability and protecting nature!
 I love long hiking trips (last time I went, I walked for 5 days in a forest in Sweden without meeting another human being!).

 If you are looking for help on your project connected to sustainability, feel free to connect!
 I would be happy to help!